THE HEALING ARTS

 For example, the ancient science of acupuncture does not name diseases or concern itself much with symptoms.
 Instead, the practitioner identifies certain rather esoteric imbalances with names like damp heat, yin deficiency or yang rising.
 Then steps are taken to rebalance the body, rather than focus on curing or removing symptoms, conditions, diseases, syndromes, diatheses or the constitution.

-Nutritional balancing is also a whole-system approach to healing.
+Development is also a whole-system approach to healing.
 This means that healing occurs because the program balances the body and thereby restores and increases the body’s level of adaptive or biochemical energy.
 Balancing is done by correcting certain mineral ratios, making the body more yang, nourishing the body properly, and more.

 DIFFERENCES BETWEEN A BIOENERGETIC METHOD OF HEALING AND ALL REMEDY METHODS OF HEALING